justinslack/justinslack.com/show/_times-we-used-to-spend-miscellania.md

 They released my favorite record of 2018 which was *Raft Living*, specifically the *Daisy Chain* track, which is an amazing break beat, techno, breaks whatever record.
 I got to play that at Modular last year some time at one of my (extremly) rare DJ appearances which was a lot of fun.

 So this track reminds me a lot of early Floating Points particularly *The Shadows* EP and I was wondering why that is and then it was of course, it's the arp.
 The shuffly house beats also reminded me so much of Floating Points and I couldn't quite figure out why until recently.
 Then of course there's this amen break that pops in and out linking it to their earlier work.
 It's just a great techno record.

+So that birngs us t the end of show four.
+I hope you enjoyed the rather random selection.
+Next time we will be delving into the owrkd of Carl Craig in particular his single releases and remixes.